Jan. 13, 2016---THE EVERGLADES!!

 One of the first signs we saw as we entered the park!
 Since Ken went, we didn't have to pay the $20 entrance fee.
 He has the Old Age pass (forgot the official name for it).

 We skipped the Ernest Coe center and went straight to the Royal Palm Visitor Center about 4 miles into the park.
 It was established in 1916 and later became the nucleus for Everglades National Park.
-We were surprised when we pulled into the parking lot and saw all the tarps on the cars.
+We were surprised when we

 Then we saw the sign explaining why they are here.
 Turns out the vultures like to eat the rubber around the windows and windshield wipers.